k4tan/NHessian/README.md

 It might be worth exploring "safe" alternatives in the future.

 ## Dates
-.Net `DateTime` instances have one of the following kinds `Local`, `Utc` and `Unspecified`.
+.Net `DateTime` instances have one of the following kinds `Local`, `Utc` or `Unspecified`.
 The hessian protocol always specifies dates/times as UTC.

-During serialization, the following rules are apply:
+During serialization, the following rules apply:
 - If `DateTimeKind` is `Utc`, the instance is serialized as is.
 - If `DateTimeKind` is `Local`, the instance is converted to UTC and serialized.
 - If `DateTimeKind` is `Unspecified`, the instance is assumed to be `Local`.
 Being local, it is converted to UTC and serialized.